MarekRyn/ILI9341-Toolkit/README.md

 # ILI9341-Toolkit
 Drivers and tools for developing applications on STM32 platform with ILI9341 TFT.

+	<b>Drivers and tools are at early stage of development.
+Any improvements from
+	community are welcome.</b>

 <b>Content:</b>

 * STM32F1	- drivers for ILI9341 optimized for parralel 16-bit communication